Swe-HimelRana/Secure-Developer-Workspace/README.md

 - 🔒 **Maximum Security**: All services accessible only via WireGuard VPN - no public internet exposure
 - 🚀 **CI/CD Pipeline**: Jenkins with Docker agent for building and testing applications
+- 🏗️ **Infrastructure as Code**: Semaphore UI for Ansible, Terraform, OpenTofu, and Terragrunt
 - 📋 **Project Management**: Kanban board for task tracking and project organization
 - ✏️ **Collaboration Tools**: Excalidraw for whiteboarding and Draw.io for diagrams
 - 🌐 **Split Tunneling**: VPN only routes traffic to your services, normal internet uses direct connection